JoseSilvestreBautista/HelloWorldCpp/README.md

 # Production Tracker
 This program produces products and creates serial numbers for the products.
-The program also accepts new products once a user enter info about the new product.
-Employee accounts can be created which involves username and password encryption.
-The program was an individual project but recieved help through resources.
+The program also accepts new products once a user enters info about the new product.
+Employee accounts can be created which involves creating a username and creating a password that is encrypted.
+The program was an individual project but received help through resources.
 The program is created because it was school assignment.
-At the start of this project my I had no knwoldge of c++.
-I pland to make future updates to this program.
+At the start of this project my I had no knowledge of C++.
+I plan to make future updates to this program.

 ## Demonstration